The Big Muff π Page

 A note on circuit "design" credits - There is much debate on how much actual designing went on in the creation of these early fuzz circuits.
 It should be noted that basic amplifier circuits appeared in Mullard, Valvo, GE, and Phillips application books in the 1950's, '60's and '70's.
 These books offered examples of audio amplifier circuits designed to use transistors, specifically to help sell more of their transistors.
-Electronics engineers at the time often used these text book circuits in fuzz and booster pedal designs as clients usually wants things fast and inexpensive.
-Sometimes they used nearly the exact book circuits or slightly modifed forms, sometimes combinations of those different circuit stages, other times only the circuit architecture was used, but component values were changed to suit the application.
+Electronics engineers at the time often used these text book circuits in fuzz and booster pedal designs as clients usually wanted things fast and inexpensive.
+Sometimes they used nearly the exact book circuits or slightly modified forms, sometimes combinations of those different circuit stages, other times only the circuit architecture was used, but component values were changed to suit the application.
 That was how most circuit design was accomplished back then, and it is still done that way today.
-I would speculate that 99% of all pedal circuit design is based on something that previously existed.
-When a person is credited as the "designer" here, it is in reference to the person most directly responsible for putting the end circuit design in the pedal, regardless of whether it was based on something that existed previously or not.
+I would speculate that 90% of all pedal circuit design is based on something that previously existed.
+When a person is credited as the "designer" here, it is in reference to the person most directly responsible for putting the end circuit design in the pedal, regardless of whether or not it was based on something that existed previously.

 1960